 With a keen interest in contemporary music as well as the standard repertoire, Alejandra has premiered a number of chamber music and solo works including NEGRA SOMBRA-LELA for cello, baritone and piano by Juan Durán commissioned for ENSAMBLEISAAC and performed at Castillo de Santa Cruz in 2020, the premiere of new works by Hugo Gómez-Chao, Ramón Otero, Israel López Estelche, David del Puerto and César Viana as part of Música para unha época, CINCO COMPOSITORES PARA UN MUSEO at Museo de Bellas Artes de A Coruña in 2017 or the premiere of Capricho for cello and piano by Francisco Coll at the Guildhall School of Music and Drama in 2011.

-Alejandra combines an active performing career with music education.
-After completing a Master of Education at the Universidad de Santiago de Compostela in 2017, she has imparted music lessons to secondary school students at the CSM in Pontevedra.
-Alejandra is currently guest cello professor at the Escuela de Altos Estudios Musicales de Galicia where she gives regular masterclasses to younger generations of musicians.
+Alejandra combines her performing career with music education.
+After completing a Master´s degree in Teacher Training in Obligatory Secondary and Upper Secondary School Education, Vocational Training and Languages at the Santiago de Compostela University in 2017, she has imparted music lessons at the CSM since 2018 until 2020.
+Alejandra is currently cello professor at the EAEM.

 Her studies have been generously supported by the Guildhall School Trust, the Matthiesen Foundation, the Worshipful Company of Musicians and the Richard Carne Trust.